-Intelsat 1 (Early Bird)
+Intelsat 1 (Early Bird).

-- Early Bird was the world's first operational geostationary communications satellite, also known as Intelsat 1.
+Early Bird, also known as Intelsat 1, was the world's first operational geostationary communications satellite.
 It was launched in 1965 and provided 240 telephone channels from its station over the Atlantic at a time when transatlantic cables only provided 412 channels.